gristlabs/grist-help/help/examples/2021-05-reference-columns.md

 create a custom dashboard where you can easily view each job application’s status, and add new job applications and new milestones easily.

-<iframe src="https://templates.getgrist.com/bhW5b6DhciXb/Job-Application-Tracker/p/1?embed=true"height="500px" width="100%" frameborder="0"></iframe>

-In this dashboard, clicking on each job application shows only the milestones related to that job application.
+[In this dashboard](https://templates.getgrist.com/bhW5b6DhciXb/Job-Application-Tracker/), clicking on each job application shows only the milestones related to that job application.
 We can create this relationship using reference columns.

 Let's create this dashboard together.